-While learning itself is a natural innate human ability, becoming a good learner is not.
-In whatever context of learning, whether in a graduate studies classroom, university, or a Sunday school class, effective teachers understand that part of their job is to help students become good learners.
+August 24, 2015—While learning itself is a natural innate human ability, becoming a good learner is not.
+In whatever context of learning, whether in a graduate studies classroom, university, or a Sunday school class, effective teachers understand that part of their job is helping students become good learners.
 This teaching goal is important not just for university and seminary professors, it is just as important for lay religious education teachers in the church.
 One fundamental reason being that a mature faith is a critical faith–it can reflect critically on its own experience, beliefs, and biases.
 And if religious education is about anything, it is helping people grow into a mature faith.

 Researcher William Perry has identified nine stages of a student’s development.
 He grouped these stages into four substages: